 SELECTED REPRESENTATIONSSullivan & Cromwell lawyers have been involved in hundreds of restructuring transactions, and more specific credentials are available upon request for any industry or jurisdiction.
 Representative matters include:

-- Eastman Kodak, as counsel to the company in its successful global restructuring, Chapter 11 case and relisting.
+- Eastman Kodak Company in its successful global Chapter 11 reorganization

 - Energy Future Holdings official committee of unsecured creditors (largest operating Chapter 11 case ever filed in Delaware and the largest M&A transaction, by cash consideration, completed in a Chapter 11 proceeding)

 - Koninklijke Philips, the largest unsecured creditor, in relation to Gibson Brands Inc.’s Chapter 11 bankruptcy

 - Quality Care Properties, Inc. in the proposed acquisition of HCR ManorCare, Inc. through a plan of reorganization